 Utilizing the moratorium period

-Getting an education loan is easy, but repaying many times becomes challenging.
+Managing education loan is easy, but repaying many times becomes challenging.
 Therefore, it is wise to start repaying early by utilizing the moratorium period which is usually one year after the completion of studies.
 So, even while students are still in college, they can start repaying the interest amount.
 This small step will reduce their EMI burden slightly, as the interest rate will come down by 1% if they choose this payment option.
 A comfortable EMI will make the life easier for students.

 Not wise to opt for over-ambitious EMIs